What training does Redbridge Local Safeguarding Children Board offer?

 How do I apply for LSCB training?

-Please note that submitting a nomination form only expresses an interest to attend a training course and should not be taken as confirmation of booking.
-Confirmation of a place, the date, time and venue will be sent via joining instructions to the delegate and nominating manager by the LSCB Training Administrator.
+Please note that submitting a booking form only expresses an interest to attend a training course and should not be taken as confirmation of booking.
+Confirmation of a place, the date, time and venue will be sent via joining instructions to the delegate and nominating manager by LSCB Training Administration.
 Delegates must only attend where confirmation has been received.

 How are training courses quality assured and the impact evaluated?

 The LSCB Framework and Principles for Safeguarding Children Training (PDF 516 KB) sets out our position on the quality assurance and evaluation of the impact of training.